athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 ## Build Tools

-To run our app we need what developers call `build tools`.
+To run, develop and build a production version of our app we need what developers call `build tools`.
 The most popular build tools in Clojure land are `lein`, `boot` and `clj`.
 Before I reveal which tool we are going to use, let me provide a quick rundown of each of them.

 [lein](https://leiningen.org/) is the grandfather and most popular Clojure(Script) build tool.
 If I had to compare it to something it would be as if `npm` and `webpack` made a Clojure baby.
 You will see lein used in most all projects created prior to mid-2018.
 Yet, it has started to show its age.
 So members of the Clojure(Script) community went off to build a better lein and they called it boot.